This Is Why (song): Composition

-"This Is Why" has been described as a funk, indie pop, post-punk, pop punk, dance-punk, alternative rock, soul, and dance song.
+"This Is Why" has been described as post-punk, post-punk revival, art-punk, dance-punk, pop punk, indie pop, and alternative rock.
+This song is said to also incorporate influences from funk, soul, and dance.
 It is the band's first title track.

 Critical reception

 Quinn Moreland of Pitchfork wrote that the track "builds on the funky pop that colored 2017's After Laughter, but shifts away from its predecessor's bright gloss for something muddier and vaguely threatening" and called the chorus "spiky" with instrumentation from marimbas making for a "suspense[ful]" bridge, after which "the song creeps forward, ultimately never pulling itself out of its paranoid spiral".
 Ali Shutler of NME described it as a "snarling, defiant middle finger to the haters" and a "giddy statement of purpose" with "newfound urgency to the party-starting music that takes influence from their angsty days as scrappy pop-punkers" accompanied by a "disco stomp".
 Steffanee Wang of Nylon called it a "disillusioned anthem" as well as "explosive" and remarked that it "sonically fits in the neat in-between space between [the band's] older pop-punk stuff and the electronic contemporary sound of 2017's After Laughter".